 Vaccines protect you from serious and life-threatening diseases.
-As you get older, some of the vaccinations you got as a child begin to wear off so you need a booster to keep you protected.
+As you get older, some of the vaccinations you received as a child begin to wear off.
+The best solution to keep you protected are booster shots.
 Changes in your behavior increase your exposure to certain diseases.
 Vaccines also protect the people around you who are not able to get vaccinated.
 To learn the top 10 reasons why you should get vaccinated, click here.